OutSystems/docs-product/src/develop/ui/accessibility/testing-fixing-accessibility-issues.md

 ## Test for accessibility

-To test your page for accessibility, perform the following steps:
+To test your page for accessibility, do the following steps:

 1. Load the page.
 1. Click on the WAVE extension (1) to start testing.